yogurtikii/YoCl/README.md

 more soon :)
-i get info for this programm from habr.com and others sites :) i copy some code from this sites)
+i get info for this programm from habr.com and others sites :) i copy some code from this sites) do not move the exe file to another folder outside the program, move it ONLY with the go to function.